ralterman/nyc-ds-111819-lectures/Mod_1/rolling-stones/README.md

 ### Define the following functions:

+**albumsWithTopSongs** - returns a list of the albums that have tracks featured on the list of top 500 songs

+**albumsCountTopSongs** returns a list of dictionaries with each album and the number of songs it has on the top 500 songs list.

-**albumWithMostTopSongs** - returns the name of the artist and album that has that most songs featured on the top 500 songs list
+**albumWithMostTopSongs** - returns the name of the album that has that most songs featured on the top 500 songs list

-**albumsWithTopSongs** - returns a list with the name of only the albums that have tracks featured on the list of top 500 songs
+**songsPerArtist** - returns a list of dictionaries for all the artists who have songs on the top 500 list, and a count of how many songs they have on the list

-**songsThatAreOnTopAlbums** - returns a list with the name of only the songs featured on the list of top albums
+**artistsWithTopSongs** - returns the artist with the most songs on the top 500 songs list

-**top10AlbumsByTopSongs** - returns a histogram with the 10 albums that have the most songs that appear in the top songs list.
-The album names should point to the number of songs that appear on the top 500 songs list.
+**countOneHitters** returns the number of artists who have only one song on the top 500 songs list.

-**topOverallArtist** - Artist featured with the most songs and albums on the two lists.
-This means that if Brittany Spears had 3 of her albums featured on the top albums listed and 10 of her songs featured on the top songs, she would have a total of 13.
-The artist with the highest aggregate score would be the top overall artist.